leomrocha/minibrain/ReadingList.md

 * (Submitted on 6 Feb 2020)
 * https://arxiv.org/abs/2002.02193

+This paper deals with a mixture of traditional deep learning plus first order logic and seems to work.
+But I don't get it yet on HOW it works.

+Need to go back at it again later

 ### A self-organizing fuzzy neural network for sequence learning
 * Armin Salimi-Badr, Mohammad Mehdi Ebadzadeh